top of page

 New Jersey law requires "health insurers... to provide coverage without requiring any cost-sharing, for expenses incurred in the provision of breastfeeding support and counseling before or after the birth of an infant and the provision of a breast pump."

-Please complain to the New Jersey Department of Banking and Insurance if they refuse to reimburse you.
+Please file a complaint via the New Jersey Department of Banking and Insurance if they refuse to reimburse you.

 bottom of page